 If you would like to learn more about the exact similarities and differences between hard and soft magic systems, read through Hard Magic System vs. Soft Magic System.
 You should have a general idea of what sort of category that your magic system falls under before proceeding on to the next steps.

-It’s critical that you introduce your magic system in as few words as possible, while still conveying the subtle intricacies of your magic system to the reader.
+You must introduce your magic system in as few words as possible while still conveying the subtle intricacies of your magic system to the reader.
 Since this is the reader’s first real taste of what the magic will be like in the novel, you don’t want to overwhelm them with information right away.

-Instead, it’s best to lay the foundation of what your magic system is about in a clear and concise manner.
-In later chapters, you can harp upon the smaller details when the reader has already been convinced that your novel is worth continuing.
+Instead, it’s best to lay the foundation of what your magic system is about clearly and concisely.
+Then, in later chapters, you can harp upon the smaller details when the reader has already been convinced that your novel is worth continuing.

 Step 3: Sell the Magic System by Appealing to the Reader’s Emotions and Senses

-Often times, aspiring fantasy authors get so caught up in writing their magic system that they forget to keep the reader in mind.
-They explain rule after rule to make their magic system as logical as possible, but this unintentionally results in the magical introduction becoming too bland.
+Oftentimes, aspiring fantasy authors get so caught up in writing their magic system that they forget to keep the reader in mind.
+Instead, they explain rule after rule to make their magic system as logical as possible, but this unintentionally results in the magical introduction becoming too bland.

 The best fantasy authors describe their magic systems with relatable analogies, similes, and metaphors to appeal to the reader’s senses.
 Furthermore, they also throw wrenches into the conflict to toy with the reader’s emotions and reduce the monotony of having to read magical rule after magical rule.